English

 As a school we place great importance on speaking and listening and this starts with the Foundation stage and is carried on all through school.
 We aim to make sure that children in the foundation stage have daily access to good models for speaking and listening both with staff and their peers.
 As has been said in Back on Track – Fewer things, greater depth – Mary Myatt, “talk is important is that it creates the conditions for inference.”
 “Talk is an entitlement for every pupil.
 Having one's voice heard is at the root of confidence” “It is through listening to the ideas of others that we can expand our own knowledge and understanding.”

 We aim to have enhanced opportunities for speaking and listening in school both in literacy and across other subjects such as debates in history etc. Children in the foundation who are not expected in speaking and listening access talking tables, talk boost and have speedy Speech and language referrals where needed.
+In EYFS and year one children access talk through stories, where they are immersed in a story.
+During these sessions the children discuss the characters, the plots, develop new language and take part in freeze frame drama.

 Phonics: